Forming an LLC in Georgia

 Get Your Georgia LLC — $199

-Our team assembles the Articles and lodges them with Georgia Secretary of State for $199.
-Approval comes back in about about a week.
+Our team assembles the Articles and lodges them with Georgia Secretary of State for $199, with the $110 state charge on top.

 The Georgia LLC, Briefly Explained